 - Biopsy or fine needle aspirate and cytology – This will reveal liver cells that are swollen with lipid.
 A biopsy is not recommended for all cats as they are at increased risk of anesthesia and bleeding due to impaired liver function and should only be performed once coagulation factors and electrolyte abnormalities are corrected.

 One hospital reported a survival rate of 85% if the cat survived the first 96 hours; the prognosis is poor for cats who don’t receive prompt treatment.

-Treatment depends on the severity of disease and any underlying medical conditions.
-Aggressive nutritional support is necessary to save the cat and prognosis is poor until the cat is voluntarily eating on his own.
+Treatment depends on the severity of the disease and any underlying medical conditions.
+Aggressive nutritional support is necessary to save the cat and the prognosis is poor until the cat is voluntarily eating on its own.
 It is also important to address the underlying problem which contributed to the cat’s loss of appetite.